What is CI-CD and How it Works

 • Once the required code changes are complete, the developer commits it to the central repository using GIT

-• The Continuous Integration server determines what changes have been made and launch to build and test the application, confirming the changes didn’t cause the functional break of the application.
+• The Continuous Integration server determines what changes have been made and launches to build and test the application, confirming that the changes didn’t cause a functional break.

-• Application build to check the bugs is carried out by automation scripts written by Build and Deployment team.
-The test cases written are focuses on functionality (Functional testing) to ensure that no functionality of the application is broken.
+• The application is built to check the bugs using automation scripts written by the Build and Deployment team.
+The test cases written focus on functionality (Functional testing) to ensure that no functionality of the application is broken.

-• The development team is notified of the test results.
-In the case of a build failure, the development team will know that the newly committed code has caused the application break and can begin to fix the issue.
-If the build is successful, the team moves next to the continuous delivery phase.
+The development team is notified of the test results.
+In the case of a build failure, the team will know that the newly committed code caused the application to break and can begin to fix the issue.
+If the build is successful, the team moves on to the continuous delivery phase.

 Continuous Delivery phase: